ddella/Docker-OpenSSL/README.md

 ssh -l root -p 2222 127.0.0.1
 ```

-Use this command to create a certificate, in the future (or the past):
+Use this command, inside the container, to create a certificate either in the future or in the past:
 ```shell
 cd /var/tmp/
 LD_PRELOAD=libfaketime.so.1 FAKETIME="2035-01-01 10:10:00" ./self_signed_ecc.sh bogus_certificate
 ```
->The keys and certificate will be on your local drive, not the container.
+>The key and certificate will be on your local drive, not inside the container.
 ## License
 This project is licensed under the [MIT license](/LICENSE).